Japanese aircraft carrier Kaga: Sinking

 The carrier's crew suffered 811 fatalities, mainly among the aircraft mechanics and armorers stationed on the hangar decks and the ship's engineers, many of whom were trapped below in the boiler and engine rooms by uncontrolled fires raging on the decks above them.
 Twenty-one of the ship's aviators were killed.
 Kagas surviving crewmembers were restricted incommunicado to an airbase in Kyūshū for one to two months after returning to Japan, to help conceal word of the Midway defeat from the Japanese public.
 Many of the survivors were then transferred back to frontline units without being allowed to contact family.
 Some of the injured were quarantined in hospitals for almost a year.
 This was the highest loss of lives of all the Japanese carriers lost at Midway.

-The loss of Kaga and the three other IJN carriers at Midway (Hiryū was also sunk during the battle), with their aircraft and veteran pilots, was a crucial strategic defeat for Japan and contributed significantly to Japan's ultimate defeat in the war.
+The loss of Kaga and the three other IJN carriers at Midway (Hiryū, Sōryū, and Akagi were also sunk during the battle), with their aircraft and veteran pilots, was a crucial strategic defeat for Japan and contributed significantly to Japan's ultimate defeat in the war.